 – T.S.
 Eliot, The Love Song of J. Alfred Prufrock (1910-15).

 Deus Ex Machina!

-God from a machine!
-In Greek tragedy, the plot would be resolved by God (an actor) being hoisted onto stage by some mechanical contraption at the end, providing a neat ending to the play.
+In Greek tragedy, the plot would be resolved by God (an actor) being hoisted onto stage by some mechanical contraption, providing a neat ending to the play.
 No such luck with Ex Machina the film, where the humanoid robot, having succeeded in her treacherous maneuvers and committed murder, roams free in that wasteland of the human world.
 Will she rule?